mattermost/docs/source/manage/cloud-billing.rst

 You will be billed for registered users in your workspace.
 A registered user is a user who has an account in a workspace and does not show as *Inactive* in **System Console > User Management > Users**.
 Registered users will count towards your monthly invoice each day as long as they are not deactivated in the billing period.

-Mattermost Cloud workspaces can trial Mattermost Cloud free for 14 days before being required to upgrade to a monthly per-user subscription.
+Mattermost Cloud workspaces can be used free forever with Cloud Starter.
+You can upgrade to a monthly per-user subscription, with Mattermost Professional and Mattermost Enterprise.

 Billing period
 --------------